Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Layers/FeatureLayerRenderingModeMap/readme.md

 ## How to use the sample

-Click the button to trigger the same zoom animation on both static and dynamic maps.
+Tap the button to trigger the same zoom animation on both static and dynamic maps.

 ## How it works